tarwn/lessthandot-hugo/blogs/content/posts/2010-02-16-mirroring-witness-misconceptions-in-high.md

 > This brings up another problem in getting our mirroring reconfigured.
 In the case of Asynchronous mirroring the databases are typically large, high transactional databases that are set geographically apart from each other.
 This adds hardships to configuring and starting mirroring.
 Getting the mirror database to the synchronization level enough to start mirroring can truly be an interesting task in itself.
 >
-> To read more on the impact of a witness on mirroring review, “[Asynchronous Database Mirroring (High-Performance Mode)][1]“
+> To read more on the impact of a witness on mirroring review, "[Asynchronous Database Mirroring (High-Performance Mode)][1]"

 >
 >